LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

     Now let's see the dialog in action.

-9. Open the Preview window, and start a new session by clicking **Reset Session**.
+8. Open the Preview window, and start a new session by clicking **Reset Session**.
-10. Enter an utterance that should match the billing intent, like, "I have a question about my bill".
-You should see the billing dialog and multiple choice question.
+9. Enter an utterance that should match the billing intent, like, "I have a question about my bill."
+You should see the billing dialog's flow and the multiple choice question.
 Tap or enter “yes” or “no” and see what response you get.

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/getstartedtutorial/preview_5.png">